apunj/assignment-03-shanghai/README.md

 ## Information Architect - Alexander Punj
- - Responsibility 1
+ - used HTML to develop the information of the websites
- - Responsibility 2
+ - Created the readme
- - Responsibility 3
+ - Styled the HTML to fit bootstrap framework

 ## Designer - Josh Whitehouse
  - Implemented the CSS using a bootstrap framework